dc-b2p/dc-b2p.github.io/README.md

 and, if necessary, what must be undone.
 Each commit is considered a revision and all of the edits made between one commit and the next can be rewound back to previous versions.

+## URLography

+`urlography.py` is a new (as of 2018.09.09) feature.
+It generates the list of links that is placed at the end of the newsletters.

+In order to use it on your systems there is a wee bit of setup involved.

+1. First, ensure you have `Python 3` installed.
+The latest stable version is `Python 3.7.0 (default, Jul 15, 2018, 10:44:58)` but any `Python 3` should do.
+2. The python modules `lxml`, `bs4` a.k.a. `Beautiful Soup 4`, and
+   `docopt` need to be installed and accessible to Python 3.
+3. Although not strictly necessary, it is probably best to put `urlography.py` in your `~/bin/` directory or somewhere else within your system path, and make it an executable with `chmod 755 urlography.py`.
+Optionally, creating a symlink or alias to it might be nice.

+### Usage

+    urlography.py <source.html> [-o <destination.html>]

+This will read the file `<source.html>` and save the _urlography_ (think "bibliography") to `<destination.html>`.
+If the optional `-o ...` is not present, the urlography will be sent to the standard output (typically your screen).